malteasmuth/malteasmuth/README.md

 - Frameworks: Ruby on Rails, Stimulus

-Have a look at our [AirBnB-Clone](https://github.com/malteasmuth/MySpaceShip) or our [final project](https://github.com/malteasmuth/TreasureKeeper)!
+Have a look at our [final project](https://github.com/malteasmuth/TreasureKeeper)!

 ----